Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 ## Pinokio

-[Pinokio](https://pinokio.computer/) - is _"a browser that lets you install, run, and programmatically control ANY application, automatically"_.
+[Pinokio](https://pinokio.computer/) - is "a browser that lets you install, run, and programmatically control ANY application, automatically".
-It's not focused on Stable Diffusion, but you can use it to run popular UIs.
+Pinokio is not focused on Stable Diffusion, but you can use it to run popular UIs.
 Community feedback is positive.
 However, due to the issues mentioned below, I have not tested it good enough yet.

 Cons: